-BUILDING MASSING STANDA ARDS SPECIFIC REQUIRMENTS Articulation 1 - Any building over 35 ft. wide Minimum unbroken building mass must be broken down to read as a series of buildings no wider than Low-Rise Minimum (1) 50 Ft.
-Max A 35 ft. and should include a variety Mid-Rise Minimum (1) 50Ft.
-Max A of facades.
-2- Mid-rise facades of more than Mid-Rise Minimum (2) 75 Linear Ft.
-Max B 75 continuous linear feet must be Building Height broken by a low-rise facade not to exceed 1 stories or 18 ft. in height, Low-Rise Height 18 Ft.
+BUNGALOW SUBDISTRICT BUNGALOW SUBAREA STANDARDS BUILDING MASSING STANDA RDS SPECIFIC REQUIREMENTS Articulation 1 - Any building over 35 ft. wide must be broken down to read as a series of buildings no wider that 35 Minimum unbroken building n Low-Rise Minimum (1) 50 Ft.
+Max A n () () 1) () () () () Mid-Rise Minimum (1) 50 Ft.
+Max A Mid-Rise Minimum (2) 75 Linear Ft.
+Max B 75 continuous linear feet must be broken by a low-rise facade not to Building Height exceed 1 stories or 18 ft. in height, Low-Rise Height 18 Ft.
 Max or 1 stories C as shown in the Figure above.
 Mid-Rise Height 38 Ft.
-Max or 3 stories D 1 Mid-Rise Height Incentive 66 Ft.
-Max or 5 stories E Mid-Rise Height Incentive on increase incentive is elected by y the Applicant
+Max or 3 stories D Mid-Rise Height Incentive 66 Ft.
+Max or 5 stories E Mid-Rise Height Incentive onl increase incentive is elected by

-C. Kino Subdistrict
+- C. Kino Subdistrict - 1.
+Composition

 The Kino Subdistrict includes the Broadway Boulevard frontage between Martin and Norris Avenues (the Kino North Subarea).
-It also encompasses the industrial-zoned properties south of Broadway Boulevard, generally from 13th Street to 15th Street, between Kino Parkway and Tucson Boulevardthe area just east of Plumer Avenue, referred to as the Kino South Subarea.
+It also encompasses the industrial-zoned properties south of Broadway Boulevard, generally from 13th Street to 15th Street, between Kino Parkway and the area just east of Plumer Avenue, referred to as the Kino South Subarea.
 The boundaries are shown on Figure IV.C.1: Kino Subdistrict Map.

 The Kino North Subarea presents an opportunity to infill many vacant lots and adapt many of its buildings to new uses.
 Located at the center of the SMD, the Kino North Subarea is a prime location for Transit-Oriented Development, including mobility hubs and high-density residential and commercial development.
-Like the Euclid Subarea, the Kino North Subarea provides opportunities for Mixed-Use Development featuring industrial and/or commercial spaces with residential components not currently permitted utilizing the underlying industrial zoning.
+The Kino North Subarea provides opportunities for Mixed-Use Development featuring industrial and/or commercial spaces with residential components not currently permitted utilizing the underlying industrial zoning.
 Light industrial uses, such as artisan, craftwork and "makerspaces", are encouraged along with high-density residential uses to provide the concentration of people to support the commercial uses along the Sunshine Mile and increased security for the neighborhood with more "eyes on the street" around the clock.

 The Kino South Subarea, located in the Arroyo Chico Neighborhood, includes many existing industrial properties that present creative Adaptive Reuse opportunities.
 While promoting the industrial uses permitted in the underlying zoning, complementary uses, including retail, bars and restaurants, will be allowed to create a more dynamic mix of street-level activity.
-This mix of uses will also complement the higher residential density in the Kino North Subarea.
+This mix of uses will also complement the higher residential Density in the Kino North Subarea.